 The bottom line

-It’s important that you’re aware of the cannabinoids / ingredients in your prescribed cannabis treatment and any driving restrictions that exist for your treatment in Australia.
+It’s important that you’re aware of the cannabinoids and ingredients in your prescribed medicinal cannabis treatment and any driving restrictions that exist for your treatment in Australia.
 You should always be honest and open about your driving status, situation and needs as a patient so your doctor can provide you with the best care possible and tailor a treatment plan that works for you.

 Help create equal driving rights for legal medical cannabis patients by visiting Drive Change.